Alexandra Szeto-Joe

 John Gromada

-John Gromada Alley: Agatha Christie’s The Murder of Roger Ackroyd, Ken Ludwig’s The Three Musketeers, many more.
+John Gromada Alley: Agatha Christie’s The Mirror Crack’d, Agatha Christie’s The Murder of Roger Ackroyd, Ken Ludwig’s The Three Musketeers, many more.
 40+ Broadway productions, including Birthday Candles, All My Sons, Torch Song, The Elephant Man, The Trip to Bountiful (Tony nomination), The Best Man (Drama Desk Award), Clybourne Park, Seminar, Proof, Twelve Angry Men, A Few Good Men.
 Off-Broadway: Old Hats, Measure for Measure (Delacorte), The Orphans’ Home Cycle (Drama Desk Award, Henry Hewes Award), Shipwrecked!
 (Lucille Lortel Award), The Skriker (Drama Desk Award), Machinal (OBIE Award), and many more.
 His television and film credits include a score for the Emmy-nominated The Trip to Bountiful.

 Katie Forgette